awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-configuration.md

 When you create an Auto Scaling group, you must specify the necessary information to configure the Amazon EC2 instances, the Availability Zones and VPC subnets for the instances, the desired capacity, and the minimum and maximum capacity limits\.

 **Important**
 To configure the Amazon EC2 instances, you can specify a launch template or a launch configuration\.
-We recommend that you use a launch template to make sure that you can use the latest features of Amazon EC2\.
+We recommend that you use a launch template to make sure that you can use the latest features of Amazon EC2 Auto Scaling and Amazon EC2\.
 For more information, see [Create an Auto Scaling group using a launch template](create-asg-launch-template.md)\.

 The following procedure demonstrates how to create an Auto Scaling group using a launch configuration\.
 You cannot modify a launch configuration after it is created, but you can replace the launch configuration for an Auto Scaling group\.
 For more information, see [Change the launch configuration for an Auto Scaling group](change-launch-config.md)\.